 A series of six interdisciplinary workshops to explore a current issues including community-based natural resource management and food security.

-4. Details of some of the six current PhD projects are provided in the projects section below.
+4. Details of some of the seven current PhD projects are provided in the projects section below.

 2013 c£230,000 EU Marie Curie outgoing Fellowship (2014-2016) for Dr Johan Oldekop to work in my group.